dms-2/odin-recipes/README.md

 This project is designed for me to practice what I've learned about creating a website with HTML through the Odin Project.
 I will be linking to different recipes on this website and will reflect on what I've done at the end.

+I just finished the project!
+I made a website that has links to a salad inspired by Julie,Nick's favorite one-pot pasta recipes, and my go-to chocolate chip cookies.
+I was able to create four pages that link to each other, add pictures, and add recipes, and then publish it through GitHub!
+It's wild seeing it in the wild when I click a link.